 During 2012, the processing capability of the Sokor Project was increased, with the construction and commissioning of a trial 70 kt heap leach facility to treat the ore from Rixen.
-The heap leach process was commissioned and declared operational during January 2013, and has continued to operate throughout 2013, 2014 and 2015, with ore being supplied solely from the Rixen deposit, during 2016 with ore from the Rixen and New Found pits, and during 2017 with ore being supplied from the Rixen, New Discovery and Ketubong pits.
-Heap leach recoveries ranged from 51% to 70% during the year, with the average recovery being 60% for 2017.
+The heap leach process was commissioned and declared operational during January 2013, and has continued to operate throughout 2013, 2014 and 2015, with ore being supplied solely from the Rixen deposit, during 2016 with ore from the Rixen and New Found pits, and during 2018 with ore being supplied from the Rixen, New Found, New Discovery and Ketubong pits.
+Heap leach recoveries during the year ranged from 18% to 60% (average 37%) at Rixen, 21% to 74% (average 47%) at New Found and for the CIL plant 80% to 99% (average 88%) at New Discovery.